itzkou/folio/content/featured/SeekMake/index.md

   - Kotlin
 ---

 SeekMake is The first online platform in Tunisia which allows its customers to benefit from the services of CNC machines (3D printing, milling, and laser cutting).
-This application is dedicated to creators all over the 3D printing community that is based in Tunis.
+This application is dedicated to creators all over the 3D printing community that is based in Tunisia.